santiagovassallo/ru102py/README.md

 If you need to override command-line flags when running Flask, you can use the `flask` command to run the dev server manually.

-To do, first activate the project's virtual environment:

-    $ source env/bin/activate

-Then run the `flask` command:
+To run the `flask` command:

-    $ FLASK_APP=redisolar flask run --port=8001
+    $ FLASK_APP=redisolar flask run --port=8081

 ## Running tests

 You can run `make test` to run the unit tests.
-Doing so will build a virtualenv automatically if you have not already done so.

 ### Running tests manually

 You can run individual tests by calling `pytest` manually.
-To do, first activate the project's virtual environment:

-    $ source env/bin/activate

-Then run `pytest` with whatever options you want.
+To do, run `pytest` with whatever options you want.

 For example, here is how you run a specific test:

     $ pytest -k test_set_get